How Can Seasonal Allergies Affect My Mouth?

 Dry Mouth from Seasonal Allergies

-Can allergies cause dry mouth?
+Can seasonal allergies cause dry mouth?
 Yes, most definitely.
 When you have a stuffy nose from seasonal allergies, you tend to breathe through your mouth more often.
 This makes your mouth dry, and causes symptoms like difficulty swallowing, hoarseness, bad breath, and excessive thirst.

 Additionally, some seasonal allergy medications (such as decongestants and antihistamines) can also cause dry mouth.
 When your mouth is dry, it’s even easier for bacteria to multiply and build up into plaque and tartar.